 Any questions about this process should be sent to Liza Rissik BUP Global Health Administrator (email@example.com).

 You should be immunized against hepatitis A, hepatitis B, and typhoid (IM or oral).
 If you plan to travel to Chobe Game Reserve in Kasane, the Okavango, or any other place up north while in Botswana, you will need to bring malaria prophylaxis.
 Gaborone is free of malaria.

 Registering your Penn-affiliated trip keeps you connected to Penn resources in the event of an emergency and pre-authorizes your medical insurance coverage.
 Go to: https://global.upenn.edu/travel-guidance/register-your-trip to register your trip and access Penn’s Medical Care and Evacuation Insurance.

 Print ISOS Insurance Card

 International SOS provides Penn travelers with worldwide health care and emergency assistance services 24 hours a day.
 All Penn employees and students are covered when traveling for business.
-Once you have register in the GAR, you will automatically be registered with ISOS and can access the insurance card with member information.
+Once you have registered with My Trips, you will automatically be registered with ISOS and can access the insurance card with member information.
 Please print and bring a copy with you.